Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Instability to chiral spin liquid: for random defects and for defect superlattice arrays

 At low temperatures, the long-range Ising interaction of defect chiralities aligns the SW fluxes into a ferromagnetic pattern leading to a spontaneous time-reversal broken non-Abelian chiral spin liquid phase.
 The chiral QSL is non-Abelian since the Majorana fermions have a nonzero Chern number $C=\pm 1$ for the case of flux alignment with $\mu^z=\pm 1$.

-In Ref.~\cite{seth_chiral_2025} we compute $T_{c,\text{random}}$ for the case of uncorrelated random defect locations, finding that $T_{c,\text{random}}$ scales linearly with defect density.
+In the companion paper (Ref.~\cite{seth_chiral_2025}), we compute $T_{c,\text{random}}$ for the case of uncorrelated random defect locations, finding that $T_{c,\text{random}}$ scales linearly with defect density.
 This case is appropriate for localized crystallographic defects that form at random in a crystal.
 If defects impact their environment over a larger length scale, for example by a longer range elastic distortion, and if the defect density is relatively large, another possibility is that defects form at random positions but with a typical separation scale.
 In an idealized limit these spatially correlated defect positions can be considered to form a superlattice array.
 This array limit may also arise if defects are placed intentionally in a periodic fashion.
 We now proceed to compute $T_c$ in this limit, complementary to the uncorrelated-random defect limit.
-The comparison is plotted in Fig.~\ref{fig_phase diag_multidim}, which also includes the effects of defect perturbations which will be discussed further below.
+The comparison is plotted further below in Fig.~\ref{fig_phase diag_multidim}, which also includes the effects of defect perturbations $\sum_r \delta H_r$.